 Vax is a digital immunization platform that allows individuals and families to keep track of all their vaccinations in one place.
 It allows people to understand what vaccinations they may need for work, school, travel or personal health.

-During the first three months, I conducted primary and secondary research on the benefits of a digital immunization system, the challenges that may occur and how to best implement one effectively.
+During the first three months, I conducted primary and secondary research on the benefits of a digital immunization system, the challenges that may occur, and how to best implement one effectively.

 Creating an informational archive and reminder system will help vaccines reach more segments of the population.
 It will also be easier to transfer immunization histories when patients move to other regions in Canada.
-Moreover, a national immunization registry would help track vaccines side-effects and provide a stronger surveillance for vaccine-preventable diseases.
+Moreover, a national immunization registry would help track vaccines' side-effects and provide stronger surveillance for vaccine-preventable diseases.

 Data from immunization registries will help public health workers plan programs and manage inventories.
-Furthermore, public health workers can also identify at risk populations, which can aid with early intervention.
+Furthermore, public health workers can also identify at-risk populations, which can aid with early intervention.

 Not only does a digital immunization system help parents keep track of their children's vaccination records, but it can also help governments save money.

 Having a digital immunization system in place reduces the amount of vaccines that are given as a precaution, which helps decrease immunization cost.
 For example, in the aftermath of Hurricane Katrina, parents used the Louisiana Immunization Network for Kids Statewide (LINKS) to access their child's immunization record.
 By doing so, it saved time, money and the need to revaccinate displaced children.